 - Live Streaming: Though viewing our services online is not the same as assembling together with the saints, we know that there are a variety of reasons and important considerations/responsibilities which may prohibit some from attending the worship service.
 In order to continue ministering to saints who are in difficult situations, our service will continue to be live-streamed on our YouTube channel.
 However, the elders do want to emphasize the concerns we have with continuing for long without the benefit of face-to-face ministry, encouragement, and the fellowship of the saints (Hebrews 3:12-14, Hebrews 10:24-25).

 - Singing: As a vital part of corporate worship (Colossians 3:16, Ephesians 5:19, Psalm 95:1-2, Hebrews 2:12), there will be singing in our services.
-However, we ask all who attend the physical gatherings to wear a mask while singing.
+We do ask all who attend the physical gatherings to wear a mask while singing.

-- Masks: Though Governor Tim Walz has been vague in his definition of “public spaces” and did not mention places of worship in the “Emergency Executive Order 20-81,” a subsequent state website does so.
-We do have honest and significant questions about the government’s authority to extend such a mandate into the free exercise and worship of the church.
-Though we continue not to feel led to bring such a mandate to the body ourselves, we also continue to encourage prayerful consideration of using masks while in the church building, at least when in close proximity to others.
+- Masks: Minnesota Governor Tim Walz has issued “Emergency Executive Order 20-81,” and a separate website makes clear that this Executive Order is intended to include churches (staysafe.mn.gov).
+We have honest and significant questions about the government’s authority to extend such a mandate into the free exercise and worship of the church.
+Though we do not feel led to bring such a mandate to Christ's body ourselves, we do continue to encourage prayerful consideration of using masks while in the church building, at least when in close proximity to others.

 - Communion: As an essential part of corporate worship, communion at the Lord’s Table will continue (1 Corinthians 11:17-34).
 However, we will not distribute the elements as we normally do.
 On Sunday’s when we worship in communion, pre-packed communion cups will be provided at the entrance of the sanctuary and at the entrance of the Fellowship Hall.
 We ask for everyone to throw their own cups away at the end of the service as you exit the building.

-- Giving: We will continue to provide a collection box in the back of the sanctuary for our worship in giving.
-There will be a collection box placed at the entrance of the Fellowship Hall as well.
-You can also continue to mail your checks in or give online.
+- Giving: Collection boxes will continue to be stationed in the back of the sanctuary for believers to worship the Lord in their giving.
+There will be a collection box placed downstairs near the entrance of the Fellowship Hall as well.
+The option to give online will remain on the church's website during this season.

 - Nursery: There will be no staffed nursery offered during the service.
 However, the nursery rooms will be open and available for those families who need or would like to utilize them for their young ones.
-The service will also be broadcast in the nursery through a speaker.
+The service will also be broadcast in the main nursery room.
 We ask that all of the toys used by children be left on the small table in the nursery so that they can be sanitized.

 - Bathrooms: All bathrooms will be available for use.
 The bathroom in the foyer will continue to be reserved for women, and the downstairs bathroom directly below that will continue to be reserved for men.
 Those attending service in the Fellowship Hall are welcome to utilize the other restrooms as labeled on either side of the water fountain.
 Lysol will be available in each restroom.
 If you use the bathroom, we kindly ask that you sanitize the toilet seat and any handles that you touch.
 THANK YOU!

-- Water/Coffee: For now, BYOW (water) and BYOC (coffee); and so that we do not discriminate, BYOT (tea) as well.
-Your own is probably better anyway.
-On a more serious note, we do ask that if you bring a drink into the sanctuary, please keep it in a spill-proof container.
+- Water/Coffee: For now, BYOW (water) and BYOC (coffee); and so that we do not discriminate, BYOT (tea) as well (your own is probably better anyway).
+We do ask that if you bring a drink into the sanctuary, please keep it in a spill-proof container.

-- Social Distancing: Social distancing will continue to be encouraged.
-We do ask that everyone act with wisdom, and respect the convictions of one another.
+- Social Distancing: We do ask that everyone act with wisdom, and respect the convictions of one another.
 Though not nearly as deadly as was initially reported, COVID-19 is still a serious virus.
-We do continue to ask everyone to exit the building immediately following service in order to fellowship with one another in the parking lot.
+We do continue to ask everyone to exit the building immediately following service in order to fellowship with one another outside.

 - High Risk: The CDC identifies those who are 65 years or older, who have serious underlying medical conditions (lung or heart disease, compromised immune systems, severe obesity, diabetes, chronic kidney disease, liver disease), or who have any sort of compromised immune systems as “high risk.”
 Being “high risk” means that you are more likely (though not guaranteed) to experience severe illness (possibly death) from COVID-19 if contracted.
 The elders understand and support those who choose not to attend because they are in the high-risk category.
 Please take advantage of streaming the service online.
 Those who are in the high-risk category and still desire to join the gatherings in person will not be hindered from doing so.